Increase in EB-5 Visa Fraud

 Investor Alert About EB-5 Fraud

-In 2013, USCIS teamed up with the SEC to issue an investor alert about the rise in EB-5 fraud (which is also offered in Chinese).
+In 2013, USCIS teamed up with the SEC to issue an investor alert about the rise in EB-5 fraud (which is also available in Chinese).
 The alert offers investors practical steps to take to research EB-5 investments.
 The alert also details common misconceptions about the program, including that “the fact that a business is designated as a regional center by USCIS does not mean that USCIS, the SEC, or any other government agency has approved the investments offered by the business, or has otherwise expressed a view on the quality of the investment.”
 Recent testimony on the EB-5 immigrant investor program also exposes some of the common schemes that investors should be aware of prior to investing.
 In addition, recent EB-5 visa litigation reveals the significant uptick in EB-5 fraud.

 EB-5 SEC Whistleblower Lawyers